The Datsun redi-GO 1.0L will lock horns against the Maruti Suzuki Alto K10 and Hyundai Eon.

 – Power Steering

 |Dimensions||Redi Go 1.0L|

 No dimensional changes have been made to the car.
-The Datsun redi GO 1.0L measures 3,429mm in length, 1,560mm in width and 1,541mm in height.
-The hatchback continues to sit on 2,348mm of wheelbase, offering decent cabin space for occupants.
+The Datsun redi GO 1.0L continues to measure 3,429mm in length, 1,560mm in width and 1,541mm in height.
+The hatchback sits on 2,348mm of wheelbase, offering decent cabin space for occupants.
 It offers a luggage area of 222 litres.
 Other details like ground clearance and turning radius stand at 185mm and 4.73m respectively.

 Suspension system of the Datsun redi-GO 1.0 litre and AMT remains unchanged.
 The small car continues to feature McPherson strut with lower transverse link & twin tube hydraulic shock absorbers and twist beam with coil spring & twin hydraulic telescopic shock absorbers at the front and rear axles respectively.

 Visually, the Datsun redi-GO 1.0 litre looks exactly similar to the standard 800cc model.
 Though, there are subtle cosmetic updates including additional badging and body decal.
 The small car uses the CMF-A platform that also underpins the Kwid hatchback.
 There has been a conscious effort from carmakers to improve the visual appearance of the hatchback in the budget segment.
 Eon was the first car to ditch the mundane design and Kwid revolutionized it further.

 Datsun’s small car has a sporty appearance and use of quirky elements personifies it.
 Given that both Kwid and redi-GO are built on the same platform, this also testifies the versatility of the platform that can be used to build different models in future.
 The face of the car is accentuated with a hexagonal grille with honeycomb pattern and chrome embellishment and pulled back headlamps that get narrow towards the end.